ekahorsu/Unit-Commitment-Electrical-Power-Generation-/README.md

 # Unit Commitment (Electrical Power Generation)

 This repository contains an implementation of a Unit Commitment problem.
+Electric power companies around the world utilize mathematical optimization to manage the flow of energy across their electrical grids.
+This work harnesses the power of mathematical optimization in addressing a common energy industry problem: electrical power generation.

 The objective is to determine which generators should be turned on or off at each hour within the 24-hour period to meet anticipated demand to minimize total cost.